The Best AI Certifications Worth Getting in 2026 (And Which Ones to Skip)

 Some universities have partnered with bootcamp providers to offer branded AI programmes at significant cost.
 The quality varies enormously.
 Some are excellent.
 Many are repackaged online content with a university logo.

 Before investing, ask: who actually teaches the course?
 Is it university faculty or outsourced instructors?
-And check the job placement statistics carefully — "90% employment rate" often includes people who were already employed.
+And check the job placement statistics carefully — "90% employment rate" often includes people who were already employed before starting the programme.

 AI Certifications from AI Companies

 Several AI startups and tool companies offer their own certifications.
 These can be useful for learning a specific tool, but they're a marketing channel first and a credential second.
-An "Advanced ChatGPT Certification" is not a career credential.
+An "Advanced ChatGPT Certification" is not a career credential — it's product training wrapped in a certificate.

 How to Choose: A Decision Framework